 Who is Network for Good?
 Why is there a charge from Network for Good on my card?

 Network for Good is a nonprofit that makes it easy for donors to support any charity, anywhere online and that helps nonprofits raise funds for their missions through simple, affordable and effective online fundraising services, including donation processing and email outreach tools.
-In addition to processing donations through NetworkforGood.org, Network for Good powers donations through individual charity websites and partner sites such as Crowdrise, Causes and CapitalOne No Hassle Giving, among others.
-Network for Good is a Better Business Bureau Wise Giving Alliance accredited charity that has processed over $800 million in donations for more than 80,000 nonprofits since its 2001 founding by AOL, Cisco and Yahoo!. www.networkforgood.org
+In addition to processing donations through NetworkforGood.org, Network for Good powers donations through individual charity websites and partner sites such as Crowdrise and CapitalOne No Hassle Giving, among others.
+Network for Good is a Better Business Bureau Wise Giving Alliance accredited charity that has processed over $1 billion in donations for more than 100,000 nonprofits since its 2001 founding by AOL, Cisco and Yahoo. www.networkforgood.org

 Why didn't my donation go through?

 In order to ensure the security of donations processed by Network for Good, we have stringent requirements in place to guard against fradulent transactions.
 Here are some things that may prevent your donation from being processed:

 - The zip code you entered for your donation does not match the zip code on record with the credit card company